codio/knowledge/source/instructors/authoring/assessments/fill-in-blanks.rst

 - **Points** - Enter the score for correctly answering the question.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

-- **Show Expected Answer** - Toggle to show the students the expected output when they have submitted an answer for the question.
+- **Show Expected Answer** - Toggle to show students the expected output when they have submitted an answer for the question.
 To suppress expected output, disable the setting.

 - **Define Number of Attempts** - enable to allow and set the number of attempts students can make for this assessment.
 If disabled, the student can make unlimited attempts.